 The Weitzman School seeks to bring students to our school whose backgrounds and experiences offer varying perspectives on living and learning in a multicultural world.
 In order to accomplish this, we offer special Dean's Diversity Scholarships to students whose backgrounds and experiences demonstrate the ability to contribute to increasing socioeconomic and multicultural diversity awareness at the Weitzman School.
 Dean's Diversity Scholarships range from $12,000 to full tuition and vary depending on achievement and financial need.
 These scholarships are renewable for a student's entire Weitzman career, provided full-time status and good academic standing are maintained.
 If you would like to be considered for a Diversity Scholarship, please indicate this on the Admissions Application financial aid section.
 Briefly describe in your Diversity Statement how you would use this opportunity to increase socioeconomic and multicultural diversity awareness in the discipline for which you are seeking admission.
 Please be aware that the description is restricted to 500 characters (including spaces) and cannot be submitted through any other medium than the application.

-The Moelis Scholars Program trains African American and Latinx students to be the next generation of leaders in the field of urban planning.
-Prospective City Planning students who intend to pursue careers in public/private development or community and economic development are particularly encouraged to apply.
+The Moelis Scholars Program provides financial and other support to students in the field of urban planning, particularly those who intend to pursue careers in public/private development or community and economic development.
+Consideration is given to the applicant's socioeconomic and educational background, status as a member of an underrepresented minority group, and commitment to ensuring diverse voices in the field so as to enhance the excellence of the program and its mission.
 Applicants should submit a 550-word essay describing their "dream job" when they graduate from the MCP program, and ten years into the future.
 They should describe the process that led them to have this dream and how the MCP degree will help them get there.
 The essay, and any questions regarding the program, should be submitted to email@example.com.

 We provide a list of outside scholarships on our website that may be available to our graduate students.